Stephen Rebello: Writing career

 His interview subjects have included David Fincher, James Cameron, Alfred Hitchcock, Chuck Yeager, Steven Soderbergh, Matt Damon, Jerry Bruckheimer, Tom Cruise, Robert Downey, Jr., Sigourney Weaver, Nicole Kidman, Scarlett Johansson, Sandra Bullock, Joaquin Phoenix, Michelle Pfeiffer, Heath Ledger, Kate Winslet, Drew Barrymore, Keanu Reeves, Matthew McConaughey, and Denzel Washington.
-For nearly two decades, he was aPlayboy magazine contributor, writing dozens of the magazine's famous interviews and features, winning several awards in process.
+For nearly two decades, he was a Playboy magazine contributor, writing dozens of the magazine's famous interviews and features, winning several awards in process.
 He also wrote their magazine and online film criticism and served as a Contributing Editor.

+He is a multiple winner of Los Angeles Press Awards for magazine features documenting the making of such films as Goodfellas and the rise and fall of the "redneck cinema" that includes Smokey and the Bandit.

 Reel Art (1988)

 On May 30, 1988, Abbeville Press published his award-winning non-fiction book Reel Art: Great Posters From the Golden Age of the Silver Screen (with Richard C. Allen).
 The book generated film poster exhibitions in 1988 at the Museum of the Moving Image in Astoria, Queens, New York and in 1990 in the Paine Webber Building in New York City.
 The book was honored at an event at the Academy of Motion Picture Arts and Sciences as one of the best ever written about Hollywood.